Automotive and commercial vehicles

 The actual force depends on the batch hardness, the geometric precision and the friction coefficient at the contact surface.
 The force tolerances are wide by design: the 6796 works in a very high stress range (420–510 HV) and the effective residual force comfortably exceeds the range of a conventional split lock washer at any point in the band.

-The DIN 6796 sits between the bolt head (or nut) and the surface of the part.
-As the joint is tightened, the washer becomes almost fully compressed.
-Its outer rim (d₂) bears on the part; its inner edge (d₁) contacts the flat face of the head or nut.
-The cone flattens towards the centre of the joint, exerting the residual force permanently.
+The DIN 6796 is placed between the bolt head (or nut) and the surface of the part.
+When the joint is tightened, the washer becomes almost fully compressed.
+Its outer rim (Dₑ) bears on the part; its inner edge (Dᵢ) stays in contact with the flat face of the head or nut.
+The cone flattens toward the center of the joint, exerting the residual force permanently.

 Tell us about your use case and our engineering team will help you choose the optimal solution.